VoltDB/voltdb/examples/metrocard/README.md

 Quickstart
 ---------------------------
-VoltDB Examples come with a run.sh script that sets up some environment and saves some of the typing needed to work with Java clients.
-It should be fairly readable to show what is precisely being run to accomplish a given task.
+VoltDB examples come with a run.sh script that sets up some environment and saves some of the typing needed to build and run the Java clients.
+The script is readable and when run, shows what commands are being executed to accomplish a given task.

 1. Make sure "bin" inside the VoltDB kit is in your path.
 2. Type "voltdb create -f" to start an empty, single-node VoltDB server.